airwallex/airwallex-payment-ios/README.md

 session.merchantTriggerReason = "Unscheduled or scheduled";
 ```

-If you want to make recurring with payment intent, create recurring with intent session.
+If you want to make a recurring with payment intent, create a recurring with intent session.
 ```
 AWXRecurringWithIntentSession *session = [AWXRecurringWithIntentSession new];
 session.countryCode = "Your country code";